BhargavVenkataSai/ticket-system/README.md

 | `support` | `support123` | Support Agent | Can manage assigned tickets       |
 | `user`    | `user123`    | User          | Can create and manage own tickets |

+Note: The above displayed are demo and you need to change the usernames and passowrds accordigly when you work with this project

 ## API Endpoints

 ### Authentication